 Lodging: I decided to stay in a tiny bed and breakfast in Weston-super-Mare called Seafarers B&B the price is about 91£ =$118.44 USD The room came with free Wi-Fi, parking and breakfast which was sublime.
 I would walk to and from the B & B down the boardwalk to Dismaland each day and night.

-Below are the sites I passed on my daily walk to Dismaland.
+Below are the different sites I passed on my daily walk to Dismaland from the Seafarers B & B.

 One of the cool things I discovered while visiting Dismaland (I’m positive Banksy wanted everyone to learn this too) is that Weston-super-Mare has an annual Sand Sculpture Festival.
 Check their website for sculpture building times.
 Its located on the seaside between the Observation Wheel and the Sea Aquarium.